First Nations - Land Rights and Environmentalism in British Columbia

 Graphic: K. Wonders (click for original)

 Chief Qwatsinas explains the position taken by the Nuxalk House of Smayusta in 1995 when Interfor began clearcut logging the sacred Valley of Ista, Nuxalknalus.
-"We aligned ourselves with environmental groups as guests to our ancestral lands to help get the word out to the world and protect our lands ...
-It has been regarded as a protest/ blockade against logging, clearcut logging practices and its impacts; but for us, it was for Nuxalk history, existence, beliefs, and who we are, as a people" Chief Qwatsinas: Statement on Ista (13 February 2008).
+"We aligned ourselves with environmental groups as guests to our ancestral lands to help get the word out to the world and protect our lands . . .
+It has been regarded as a protest/ blockade against logging, clearcut logging practices and its impacts; but for us, it was for Nuxalk history, existence, beliefs, and who we are, as a people" Chief Qwatsinas: Statement on Ista (13 Feb.
+2008).

 The photo of Chief Qwatsinas taken in 1997 during the Nuxalk protest at Ista was used in the Vancouver Sun newspaper (left) to announce the official signing of the Great Bear Rainforest deal on 7 February 2008.
 This is more than crude appropriation: it is a case of disrespect and deceit on behalf of big business and government.
 See subchapter: Redwashing.
 Chief Qwatsinas rightly reacted in anger: "I did not like my picture being used in the article and supposedly representing the Nuxalk in the 'Love - In' deal.
 It is misused, misrepresented, and certainly misinterpreted in expressing Nuxalk involvement in these plans.
-We want to make it very clear that Nuxalk were not involved in the April 4th, 2001 Great Bear Forest deal and did not participate in its conception" Statement to the Press (12 February 2008).
+We want to make it very clear that Nuxalk were not involved in the April 4th, 2001 Great Bear Forest deal and did not participate in its conception" Press Statement (12 Feb.
+2008).

 Interfor's clearcutting of Ista, 1997.